Dendekky/modern-stack-hackathon/project_plan.md

 - Judge submits a **text ticket** through form.
 - Agent dashboard updates in real-time.
 - Judge receives a “Ticket received” email.
+ - Judge visits **My Tickets** and sees the new ticket with status/priority.

 ### 2. AI Enhancements (OpenAI + Firecrawl)
 - New ticket comes in → auto-tagged as "Urgent – Billing."